 A lot of student finance information is available from numerous sources, but it is sometimes confusing and contradictory.
 That’s why at BGU we try to give you all the information and support we can to help to throughout the process.
 Our Student Advice team are experts in helping you sorting out the funding arrangements for your studies, offering a range of services to guide you through all aspects of student finance step by step.
 Click here to find information about fees, loans and support which will help to make the whole process a little easier to understand.

 For PGCE with EYTS Programs, you must apply directly to BGU (Admissions).
 Please complete this application form and return applications to the following address:

 Bishop Grosseteste University

-If you have any further questions please the BGU admissions team at email@example.com.
+If you have any further questions please the BGU Enquiries team at firstname.lastname@example.org.